bUnit-dev/bUnit/docs/csharp-examples.md

    With the _targeted_ version, we cannot guarantee that there are not other changes in other places of the rendered HTML, if that is a concern, use the strict style.
 If it is not, then the targeted style can lead to simpler test.

-## Testing components with regular parameters
+## Testing components with parameters

 In the following tests we will pass regular parameters to a component under test, e.g. `[Parameter] public SomeType PropName { get; set; }` style properties, where `SomeType` **is not** a `RenderFragment` or a `EventCallback` type.